BojanaArsovska/TDTA/README.md

 This document guides you through the installation of PMD, PyDriller, and some necessary Python modules, along with an explanation of the database tables created by the tool.

-> :warning: **Warning:** This tool only analyses the commits done on a branch that is locally cloned with the repository.
-If you'd like to analyse multiple branches, you must clone them locally.

 ## Prerequisites

 Before you can install PMD, PyDriller, and other Python modules, make sure your system has: